-Representative records were reviewed relating to two autologous limbal stem cell donors and four cornea donors including, where applicable: records related to consent, procurement dates and times, testing for the mandatory serological markers, microbiological sterility testing results, processing records and environmental monitoring.
-In addition to the above review, storage locations were cross-checked against the tissue receipt log for one amnion and three corneal tissue products.
+Records were reviewed for the import of four corneas from two 3CS including, where applicable: records related to consent, donor selection and assessment, dates and times blood was obtained for mandatory serological tests, donor serological tests, processing records, environmental monitoring, shipment records, temperatures in transit, records of storage at the Eye Bank, patient transplant records and records relating to distribution to end users.
+In addition to the above review, storage locations were cross-checked against the tissue receipt log for two corneal tissue products.
 No discrepancies were identified.